 2. Do you have a dog?

 If the participant indicates they do not have a cat, the conditional branching would stop the survey from showing any questions related to cat ownership.
-If the participant indicates they do not have a dog, the survey would skip any questions related to dog ownership.
+If the participant indicates that they do not have a dog, the survey would skip any questions related to dog ownership.
 In a case where the participant has both cats and dogs, all questions could be asked.
 They can be changed based on further logic throughout the rest of the survey.
 When a participant indicates they have neither cats nor dogs, the survey can either proceed with questions regarding other pets or disqualify the participant from continuing with the rest of the survey.

 Skip Logic Works for All Kinds of Use Cases